gokubi/policies/citizen_code_of_conduct.md

 The following behaviors are expected and requested of all community members:

+  * Adhere to the consent guidelines in section 1 above
   * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
   * Exercise consideration and respect in your speech and actions.
   * Attempt collaboration before conflict.